 - Speeds up the decision-making process.

 How it works: Each idea is typically written on a sticky note and placed on a wall or whiteboard.
-Then, each team member is given a number of tokens (usually dot stickers) to place on the idea(s) or options they want to vote for.
+Then, team members are given a number of tokens (usually dot stickers) to place on the idea(s) or options they want to vote for.
 The idea with the most dots next to it (i.e., votes) wins.

 Dot voting is popular because it’s quick, simple, and intuitive.
 It allows participants to voice a preference for multiple options and is less demanding than performing a full, comparative ranking of all the options.
 Just “stick” and you’re done.